asc-lab/micronaut-microservices-poc/README.md

 This is an example of a very simplified insurance sales system made in a microservice architecture using Micronaut.

-Available functionalities:
-* show products catalog
-* calculate price for product based on questions defined on product and tariff definition (with MVEL engine)
-* register new policy
-* ...

 ## Architecture overview

 <p align="center">